 The RCID owns and operates the wastewater collection, treatment, and disposal system; the arterial road system; and a solid waste collection system.
-In addition, the RCID is authorized to provide fire protection

-District without prior consent of the RCID Board of Supervisors.
+In addition, the RCID is authorized to provide fire protection and flood control services.
+No other organizations providing these services may be operated within the District without prior consent of the RCID Board of Supervisors.